 Want To Know More About Addiction Treatment Standards?

-Here at the Florida House Experience, we’re proud of our cutting-edge, evidence-based addiction and mental health treatment programs.
+Here at FHE Health, we’re proud of our cutting-edge, evidence-based addiction and mental health treatment programs.
 We are fully accredited by CARF and licensed by the Florida Department of Children and Families.

 To learn more about our many national affiliations, practice standards and professional memberships, contact us today.